-Typical projects may include facility and infrastructure improvements, new construction, and capital items outside normal operating budgets.
+Typical projects may include facility and infrastructure improvements, new construction, capital campaigns, and capital items outside normal operating budgets.
 The Foundation is especially interested in requests or projects that:

-- Significantly impact the organization’s long-term future, thereby contributing to our long-term commitment to creating positive change in our communities.
+- Significantly impact the organization’s long-term future, thereby contributing to our long-term commitment to create positive change in our communities.

 - Substantially increase the capacity, long-term viability, and resilience of the organization.

-Applications may be submitted electronically to: email@example.com.
-If you have any further questions please contact Sarah at 603-443-8627 or by email.
+If you have any further questions, please contact Mariah Davis at 802-490-1866 or Mariah.Davis@mascomabank.com